 Is flea collar poisoning fatal in cats?

 Flea collar poisoning can be fatal if left untreated or treated too late in cats.
 If you suspect any potential for flea collar poisoning in your cat, seek help from a veterinary doctor right away.
-When you need your pet seen quickly, BetterVet offers same-day sick visits to ensure your cat is seen as soon as possible.

 How does a cat get poisoned by a flea collar?